pytorchbearer/visual/docs/examples/notebooks.rst

 Notebooks List
 ================================
-Here we have a list of example notebooks using Torchbearer with a brief description of the contents and broken down by broad subject.
+Here we have a list of example notebooks using `visual`.

 Deep Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^